Frequently Asked Questions About Sexuality

-Q. Is Homosexuality a Mental Illness or Emotional Problem?
+Is Being Gay a Mental Illness or Emotional Problem?

-No. Psychologists, psychiatrists, and other mental health professionals agree that homosexuality is not an illness, a mental disorder, or an emotional problem.
-More than 35 years of objective, well-designed scientific research has shown that homosexuality, in and itself, is not associated with mental disorders or emotional or social problems.
-Homosexuality was once thought to be a mental illness because mental health professionals and society had biased information.
+No, absolutely not.
+Psychologists, psychiatrists, and other mental health professionals agree that being LGBTQ is not an illness, a mental disorder, or an emotional problem.
+More than 50 years of objective, well-designed scientific research has shown that being LGBTQ, in and itself, is not associated with mental disorders or emotional or social problems.
+LGBTQ was once thought to be a mental illness because mental health professionals and society had biased information.

 In 1973 the American Psychiatric Association confirmed the importance of the new, better-designed research and removed homosexuality from the official manual that lists mental and emotional disorders.
 Two years later, the American Psychological Association passed a resolution supporting this removal.